smhurf/lewagon_challenges/07-Best-Practices/01-Exploratory-Analysis/01-Context-and-Setup/README.md

 1. Work on a real open ended problem
 1. Provide guided steps ahead of next week project

-We will analyze datasets provided by e-commerce marketplace [Olist](www.olist.com).
+We will analyze a dataset provided by e-commerce marketplace [Olist](www.olist.com).

 ### About Olist 🇧🇷